 Shoreline salmon lead this lakes section of the Midwest Fishing Report.

 I normally post the sprawling online version of the lakes section of the MFR, published in a condensed form Wednesdays on the Sun-Times outdoors page, by Wednesday morning.
-I am cutting it close to make it by morning.

 I usually publish the rivers section of the MFR Tuesday evening.